-The following sites have some great areas for riding:
+The following sites have fantastic areas for riding:

-- Cotgrave Country Park has a 1.3km horseriding trail around the edge of the site with sections of surfaced gallops
+- Cotgrave Country Park has a 1.3km trail around the edge of the site with sections for galloping.

-- Bestwood Country Park has permissive bridleways marked with signs stating "TRAIL", which are also open to walkers and cyclists.
-If you're bringing a horse box please contact the rangers who will be able to advise you where to park.
+- Bestwood Country Park has bridleways marked with "TRAIL" signs (also open to walkers and cyclists).
+If you're bringing a horse-box, contact the rangers on 0115 927 3674 who will be able to advise where to park.

-If you have come across a problem while out on a ride in Nottinghamshire, please report it online:
+If you have come across a problem while out on a ride in Nottinghamshire: